BingzhangChen/IBM/README.md

 This file explains how to run the Hybrid Lagrangian-Eulerian Nutrient-Phytoplankton-Zooplankton-Detritus (NPZD) model in a one-dimensional (1D) vertical water column.
 This model consists of an individual-based Lagrangian module, that computes the phytoplankton community, coupled with an Eulerian module that calculates the vertical distribution of the remaining tracers (nutrient, zooplankton and detritus).

-Note that the model is still in the testing phase.
+The model output has been compared and validated against the observations at the Bermuda Atlantic Time-series Study (BATS) station.

 ## Authors
 Bingzhang Chen, Iria Sala.

 ## Contact email
 [bingzhang.chen\@strath.ac.uk](mailto:bingzhang.chen@strath.ac.uk){.email}

 ## Brief summary of the study
-The 1D-Hybrid Lagrangian-Eulerian NPZD model was developed to analyse the influence of phytoplankton diversity on community productivity.
+The 1D-Hybrid Lagrangian-Eulerian NPZD model was developed to analyse the effects of phytoplankton acclimation and diversity on primary production.
 The Eulerian module computes nutrient, zooplankton and detritus with nitrogen as mass unit.
-Meanwhile, the Lagrangian module computes carbon, nitrogen and chlorophyll cellular phytoplankton content.
+Meanwhile, the Lagrangian module computes the carbon, nitrogen and chlorophyll content of each phytoplankton cell.

 The Lagrangian module considers a fixed number of phytoplankton super-individuals, each one associated with a variable number of phytoplankton cells that share identical cell properties (cellular carbon, nitrogen, chlorophyll, etc.).
-The number of phytoplankton cells per super-individual depends on the associated initial cell size, randomly assigned following an uniform distribution between 0.8 and 60 $\mu m$ equivalent spherical diameter (ESD).
+The number of phytoplankton cells per super-individual depends on the associated initial cell size, randomly assigned following a log-uniform distribution between 0.8 and 60 $\mu m$ equivalent spherical diameter (ESD).
 Then, the number of phytoplankton cells per super-individual varies with time depending on growth and mortality.

-Phytoplankton physiological rates are determined by three master traits: (i) Size expressed in terms of the maximal carbon content per cell during its life ($C_{div}$, mmol C cell $^{-1}$); (ii) Optimal temperature ($T_{opt}$, $^\circ C$); and (iii) Light affinity expressed as the initial slope of the Photosynthesis-Irradiance curve ($\alpha_{Chl}$, (W m $^{-2}$) $^{-1}$ (g Chl g C $^{-1}$) $^{-1}$ d $^{-1}$).
+Phytoplankton physiological rates are determined by three master traits: (i) Size expressed in terms of the maximal carbon content per cell during its life cycle ($C_{div}$, mmol C cell $^{-1}$); (ii) Optimal temperature ($T_{opt}$, $^\circ C$); and (iii) Light affinity expressed as the initial slope of the Photosynthesis-Irradiance curve ($\alpha_{Chl}$, (W m $^{-2}$) $^{-1}$ (g Chl g C $^{-1}$) $^{-1}$ d $^{-1}$).

 Phytoplankton cells are grazed by zooplankton.
-The Eulerian model resolves a number of (currently 20) zooplankton size classes distributed uniformly in log space from 0.8 to 2500 $\mu m$ ESD.
-Zooplankton optimal prey (phyto- and zooplankton) varies allometrically depending on the predator size.
+The Eulerian model resolves a number of (currently 20) zooplankton size classes distributed uniformly in log space from 0.8 to 3600 $\mu m$ ESD.
+Zooplankton optimal prey (phyto- and zooplankton) size varies allometrically depending on the predator size.

-Finally, when a phytoplankton cell reaches the maximum carbon content (equal to twice the initial content), it has a small probability of mutation of the three defined traits ($C_{div}$, $T_{opt}$ and $\alpha_{Chl}$) drawn from a Gaussian distribution with a mean equal to the current trait value and a standard deviation.
+Finally, when a phytoplankton cell reaches the maximum carbon content (equal to twice the initial content), it has a small probability of mutation of the three defined traits (log $C_{div}$, $T_{opt}$ and log $\alpha_{Chl}$) drawn from a Gaussian distribution with a mean equal to the current trait value and a standard deviation.

-Currently, the model is configured to simulate the Bermuda Atlantic Time-series Study (BATS) station (64.17 $^\circ$ W - 31.67 $^\circ$  N) in the subtropical north-western Atlantic Ocean.
+Currently, the model is configured to simulate the Bermuda Atlantic Time-series Study (BATS) station (64.17$^\circ$ W - 31.67$^\circ$  N) in the subtropical north-western Atlantic Ocean.

-The code developed for this study also includes other more or less complex versions (Model_ID), considering the one developed by Geider et al. (1998) as the "base model".
+The code developed for this study also includes the options for other more or less complex versions (Model_ID), considering the one developed by Geider et al. (1998) as the "base model".
 For example, to analyse the variability of the phytoplankton community considering only the light limitation (see below).

+To speed up the computation, we use openmpi to run the random walk of particles in parallel.
+In addition, the time step of the biological reaction is set to be 100 times that of random walk.

 ## Contributor